Warning: Disconnect power before servicing.

 CodeMeaning

-12Code 12 on a Carrier furnace means the blower motor failed to reach operating speed within the expected time after a heat call, or the motor stopped unexpectedly during a run cycle.
-The control board monitors blower motor performance and triggers this fault when the motor does not respond correctly.
+12Code 12 means the blower motor didn't reach operating speed within the expected window after a heat call, or it stalled out mid-cycle.
+The control board's watching motor performance constantly, and when the blower doesn't respond the way it should, it locks out and throws this code.

 moderate